apache/hop/engine/src/main/java/org/apache/hop/core/util/serialization/README.md

     </step-props>
 ```

-To serialize XML within a StepMetaInterface implementation, the call
+To serialize XML within a TransformMetaInterface implementation, the call
 is:
-  ` MetaXmlSerializer.serialize( StepMetaProps.from( myMeta ) )`
+  ` MetaXmlSerializer.serialize( TransformMetaProps.from( myMeta ) )`

 For deserialization:
   ` MetaXmlSerializer.deserialize( xml ).to( myMeta )`